This article was updated on May 8th, 2026 to include: Additional competitors, more recent customer reviews, and pricing updates.

 Why choose Alguna?

-Ideal for B2B SaaS, FinTech, and AI companies that need end-to-end quote to revenue automation and flexibility beyond Chargebee’s capabilities.
+Ideal for B2B SaaS, fintech, and AI companies that need end-to-end quote to revenue automation and flexibility beyond Chargebee’s capabilities.

-2. Orb: Best for usage-based billing
+2. Orb: Best alternative to Chargebee for usage-based billing

-Founded in 2021 and headquartered in San Francisco, Orb has quickly established itself as the go-to solution for usage-based billing in the software industry.
 With a fully extensible billing engine and a commitment to weekly product updates, Orb has been gaining traction among businesses that require a simple billing solution.

 Overview